alexbobes/chatgpt-slack-bot/README.md

 ```shell
 python app.py
 ```
-The bot is now ready to receive /chatgpt commands in the specified Slack channel.
+The bot is now ready to receive /chatgpt commands in the Slack channel where you've invited the Bot.

 ### How It Works